Submitting My FAFSA Application

 If your parents are separated or divorced, the custodial parent should fill out the FAFSA.
-The custodial parent is the parent you hav elied with the most in the past 12 months.
+The custodial parent is the parent you have lived with the most in the past 12 months.
 If you did not live with one parent more than the other, then the parent who provided you with the most financial support should fill out the FAFSA.

-CVTC prefers that you file your FAFSA by April 30, their priority date.
+CVTC does NOT have a deadline to file your FAFSA.
 Filing as early as possible increases your chances to recieve all the available aid types, if you qualify.

 No, you can apply for financial aid before you have been accepted.
-You can list up to 6 schools you are considering attending.
+You can list multiple schools you are considering attending.
 To actually receive the funds, you must be admitted as a program-seeking student at the college where you enroll.

 How many credits do i need to get financial aid?

 While certain types of financial aid require you to be enrolled in a specific number of credits, we do not encourage you to take additional courses just to receive financial aid.
 Rather, we recommend you follow your program requirement sheet and meet with your academic advisor to know which courses to take.
 In general, loans and state grants require you to be enrolled in at least 6 financial aid-eligible credits, while the Pell Grant is prorated and will pay out according to the number of credits you’re taking.

 Are there any resources I can use to prepare to pay for school?

 Yes!
 CVTC uses a program called GradReady to help students get financially fit before, during, and after their educational journey.
 GradReady also has modules that can assist beyond the financial realm.
 You can find more information and create your account here.